vikejs/vike/README.md

  - SPA, if the page has interactivity and doesn't need SEO (e.g. the page doesn't need to appear on Goolge).
 Example: admin panel, desktop-like web app.
  - SSR, if the page has interactivity and needs SEO (the page needs to rank high on Google).
 Example: social news website, interactive marketing pages.

-To render a page as a SPA, simply render static HTML:
+To render a page as a SPA, just render static HTML:

 ```js
 // .page.server.js